 For many of us, a few recipes may come to mind when we think about cooking with mushrooms.
 A popular use for mushrooms in the kitchen is to serve as pizza toppings, but today, I will tell you about all about Lion’s Mane and how to prepare it for your meals

-Nonetheless, as I delve more into the wonderful family of plants and culinary delicatessens, I learn more about the medicinal and culinary properties of mushrooms.
+As I delve further into the wonderful family of plants and culinary ingredients, I am fascinated by the medicinal and culinary properties of mushrooms.

 A mushroom is a reproductive structure produced by fungi.
-And, fungi have evolved in all kinds of extraordinary shapes and forms.
+Fungi have evolved in all kinds of extraordinary shapes and forms.
 There are more than 75,000 fungi species worldwide, and the list keeps growing.
-Fungi can be edible, poisonous, magical.
+Fungi can be edible, poisonous, and magical.

-Fungi species is not a plant nor an animal!
-Instead, fungi fall under the opisthokonts– a group of organisms that includes both animals and fungus.
-The idea is that animals and fungi had a common ancestor at some point but went a separate path.
+The fungi species is not a plant nor an animal!
+Instead, fungi fall under the opisthokonts– a group of organisms that include both animals and fungus.
+The idea is that animals and fungi had a common ancestor at some point but evolved on separate paths.

 Fungi are made up of microscopically thin, tube-like hyphae.
-When they clump up together, these hyphae can often be seen as cobwebby threads in damp leaf litter, compost, or moldy food.
+When they clump up together, these hyphae can often be seen as cobweb-like threads in damp leaf litter, compost, or moldy food.
 Fungi eat by absorbing food through their hyphae walls, mostly in the form of simple sugars and amino acids.
 If these are not available, they can extract them from more complex substances by secreting enzymes.
-Animal, including us, use similar enzymes in the stomach to digest food (5).
+Animals, including humans, use similar enzymes in the stomach to digest food (5).

-- Remove any dirt from your furry friend.
+- Remove any dirt from your furry friend (lion’s mane).

-- Please place them in a dry pan.
+- Place the cut pieces in a dry pan.

 - Cook for 5 to 7 minutes and flip.